AI-BIIE-Initiative/odyssey-llm-quiz/README.md

 ### Questions?

-If anything is unclear, feel free to document assumptions in your notebook or leave inline notes with your reasoning.
+If anything is unclear, feel free to contact.

 Good luck, and enjoy reimagining Odysseus’ journey through the lens of machine intelligence!